Bernard Mensah (footballer, born October 1994): Atlético Madrid

 On 22 July, Bernard moved to Atlético Madrid on a six-year deal, being immediately loaned out to fellow La Liga side Getafe CF for the 2015-16 season.

 Vitória de Guimarães (loan)

 On 18 August 2016, Mensah returned to Vitória de Guimarães on a season-long loan deal.

 Kayserispor

-Mensah spent the 2018/19 season at Kayserispor on loan from Atlético Madrid with an option to buy.
+Mensah spent the 2018–19 season at Kayserispor on loan from Atlético Madrid with an option to buy.
 He played a total of 28 games and scored four goals.
-Kayserispor redeemed Mensah's buying option in May 2019.
+Kayserispor made the deal permanent in May 2019.

+Al-Tai

+On 15 July 2023, Mensah joined Saudi Pro League club Al-Tai on a free transfer.
+On 16 September 2023, Mensah scored his first goal from the penalty spot on the 12th minute of the game against Al-Hazm in the Saudi Professional League.
+On 21 September 2023, Mensah had a hat-trick against Al-Ettifaq in a 3–4 loss.
+Mensah won the November Player of the Month in the Saudi Pro League beating Cameroonian forward Georges-Kévin Nkoudou to win the award.

+Al-Riyadh

+On 20 August 2024, Mensah joined Al-Riyadh.

+Al-Nasr

+On 20 August 2025, Mensah joined Al-Nasr in the UAE Pro League club.

 International career

 On 8 June 2015, Mensah made his debut for Ghana in a match against Togo, scoring the only goal of the game.